Cellexs/BVOC/Deliverables/D.7 Verification and Validation.md

 4. 10, pick the person and send the message, super easy and straightforward
 5. 7, I appreciate being able to make groups for friends and family, but the user IDs are annoying to get and remember
 6. 6, the display is pretty simple, it’s just messages with no time received or quick response stuff
-7. 8, it was super easy to navigate but I wish more of the related things were easier to access
+7. 8, best part was that it was super easy to navigate, worst part was that a bunch of things that could have been in one place for easy access were spread out

 Third User: Joshua Salas
 1. 6, it looks really basic, nothing that’s makes me remember it